exonum/exonum-doc/src/advanced/node-management.md

 #### Response

-JSON object with the following fields:
+A JSON object with the following fields:

 - **size**: integer
   Amount of unconfirmed transactions